Gloucester Road Medical Centre no longer offers routine ear irrigation (syringing).

 Microsuction is an alternative method of earwax removal it is undertaken using a microscope and a medical suction device, hence the term microsuction.

-This is a private service and is available at the following places locally:
+This private service is available at the following places locally:

-The cost is usually £40 for one ear and £60 for both.
+The cost is usually £45 for one ear and £65 for both (as of July 2023)..
 This is a guide only and we advise that you check this with the provider first.
-This is not an exclusive list of providers in Bristol and you may find alternatives if you search ‘microsuction’ on the internet.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.